 After calling each of the nurseries, I had less than stellar results.
 One nursery was closed on Saturday, so didn’t answer; one nursery didn’t have topsoil yet; and the third wasn’t ready to deliver as their soil was still too wet.

-In fact I was so surprised that the first nursery I reached didn’t offer to contact me when they were ready (they suggested I call back sometime in the next two weeks), that on the second call I was at a loss for words when the employee suggested they weren’t ready to deliver yet.
-As we sat in silence for several minutes you might guess that the employee on the other would have suggested a solution…
+In fact I was so surprised at the lack of desire to follow up with me, that on the second call I was at a loss for words when the employee suggested they weren’t ready to deliver yet.
+We sat in silence for several minutes as I wondered if the employee on the other would suggest a solution…

 Although you might not be running a small business like these nursery owners, the impact is the same.
 Employees need a “customer first” mentality, and must understand how their actions or inactions influence your customers’ behavior.

-Want to test this theory with your staff?
+Want to test this theory?
 Try secretly shopping your business.

-First, call into your customer service department and ask a question that is out of the ordinary.
+First, call into customer service and ask a question that is out of the ordinary.
 Throw them a curve ball to see their reaction.

-Second, when you receive a response (regardless of it’s relevance), stay silent and don’t say a word.
-Wait to see what kind of response you get.
+Next, when you receive a response (regardless of it’s relevance), stay silent and don’t say a word.
+Wait to see what kind of response you get if any.

 Lastly, when on the call, don’t accept anything but exactly what you’re asking for (as long as it’s within reason based on the products or services your business offers).
 Just continue asking the question in different ways.
 For example, considering my nursery example above I might ask, “But you do sell topsoil don’t you?” or, “I don’t quite understand, do you no longer offer topsoil for sale?”

-The responses you receive, good or bad, will provide some insight into how well prepared and willing your employees are to satisfy your customers needs.
-More importantly responses will provide ideas on where you should invest time in further developing scripts and scenarios to ensure every customer leaves feeling that your business has their best interests in mind.
+The responses received, good or bad, will provide some insight into how well prepared and willing employees are to satisfy customer needs.
+More importantly responses will provide ideas on where time should be invested to further develop scripts and scenarios to ensure every customer leaves feeling that their best interests are in mind.